ssyevuo/pingpong-project/README.md

 ## Paddle Movement

 - Paddle movement is controlled by the key board keys U ANd D for paddle1 and UP and DOWN  arrow keys for paddle2

+## Ball Movement and Wall Collision

+- The ball moves according to its `speed_x` and `speed_y` attributes.
+- When collision is detected the vertical speed is reversed.